 Durable Medical Equipment Supplier Licensing

-Effective January 1, 2017, Durable Medical Equipment (DME) Suppliers who conduct business in Hawaii are required to be licensed pursuant to Act 137 SLH 2016 (formerly Senate Bill 2076) which was enacted on June 30, 2016.
+Effective January 1, 2017, Durable Medical Equipment (DME) Suppliers who conduct business in Hawaii are required to be licensed pursuant to Title 19, Chapter 321-541 to 321-547 Hawaii Revised Statutes (HRS) which was enacted on January 1, 2017.
 For a list of business locations currently licensed by the Department of Health, go to Hawaii Licensed Durable Medical Equipment Suppliers.

-Under Act 137, durable medical equipment is defined as:
+Under Chapter 321-562 HRS, durable medical equipment is defined as:

 - Equipment that is considered a selected product under the Centers for Medicare and Medicaid Services durable medical equipment such as prosthetics, orthotics, and supplies competitive bidding program that can stand repeated use;